Happycharts/happybase-core/README.md

 #### `/dashboard/sources/`

 This route allows users to add new data sources to their dashboard.
-Users can connect various data sources using Vercel AI's generative capabilities.
+Users can connect various data sources including Semantic Layers such as Cube.

 #### `/dashboard/home`